Sebastian Gryphius: Biography

 His collaborators included André Alciat, François Rabelais, Étienne Dolet, Maurice Scève and Barthélemy Aneau, and they wrote highly of his work, even helping out in practical printing tasks.
 Their linguistic input and commentary greatly enriched the works printed.

 Gryphius also published texts which were later added to the Catholic Church's index as heretical, like for example Girolamo Savonarola's Dominicæ Precationis Explanatio.

 From 1534-1538, on the recommendation of Jean de Boyssoné, he collaborated with and published Étienne Dolet, an academic and satirical poet, who arrived in Lyon in 1534 after being freed from jail in Toulouse.
-After publishing the speeches that landed Dolet in prison in Toulouse and, surprisingly given his close ties to Erasmus, the virulent anti-Erasmian Dialogus, de imitatione ciceroniana adversus Desiderium Erasmum, and the book that first made Dolet's scholarly reputation Commentarii linguae latinae (Commentaires sur la langue latine), Gryphius continued to let Dolet, holding a royal publishing privilege from 1538, to publish using his workshop.
+After publishing the speeches that landed Dolet in prison in Toulouse and, surprisingly given his close ties to Erasmus, the virulent anti-Erasmian Dialogus, de imitatione ciceroniana adversus Desiderium Erasmum, and the book that first made Dolet's scholarly reputation Commentarii linguae latinae (Commentaires sur la langue latine), Gryphius continued to allow Dolet (who held a royal publishing privilege from 1538) to publish using his workshop.
 The first edition of Carmina was thus published with Dolet's device, but from Gryphe's workshop.
 Soon, however, the two parted ways, and Dolet began releasing editions of many of Dolet's most successful publications with little or no change, to the point that modern scholars speak of piracy.
 By 1546, Dolet's friends in high places could no longer protect him and he was burned in Paris as a heretic.

 From 1540, Rabelais came to Gryphius to publish his translations of Hippocrates, Galen and Giovanni Mainardi and collaborated with him extensively particularly on texts related to medicine, but also on his edition of Macrobius.